 AGORA will carry out a number of experiments designed to develop a model for establishing and accessing a growing open research archive for scholarly publication in the humanities: Advanced scholarly semantic linking; Linked Open Data; Open peer review; Open Access business models.

-Content contributed by WAB:
+(More than) 1001 pieces content contributed by WAB:

 - Full title: AGORA - Scholarly Open Access Research in European Philosophy